-K Penalties - General
+K PENALTIES - GENERAL

-- 1. Once the adjudicator has informed the person found to be in breach of the Rules of Conduct of the sanction, if any, he/she is applying, the adjudicator shall inform the ICC, the Chief Executive Officer of the relevant Home Board and (unless the person charged was the team manager) the team manager in writing of the sanction to be imposed.
-If the person found in breach of the Rules of Conduct was informed of the sanction orally he/she shall also be provided with confirmation of the sanction in writing. - 2.
-The adjudicator, in providing the written notification, shall - - (a) clearly identify when any ban commences; - (b) clearly identify the name(s) of the person to whom the sanction applies.
+1. Once the adjudicator has informed the person found to be in breach of the Rules of Conduct of the sanction, if any, he is applying, the adjudicator shall inform the ICC Chief Executive, the Chief Executive Officer of the relevant Home Board and (unless the person charged was the team manager) the team manager in writing of the sanction to be imposed.
+If the person found in breach of the Rules of Conduct was informed of the sanction orally he shall also be provided with confirmation of the sanction in writing.